oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     CSAFGID-0020

 ### 3.1.9 Product ID Type

-The Product ID Type (`product_id_t`) is a reference token for product instances.
-Token required to identify a `full_product_name` so that it can be referred to from other parts in the document.
+The Product ID Type (`product_id_t`) of value type `string` with 1 or more characters is a reference token for product instances.
+The value is a token required to identify a `full_product_name` so that it can be referred to from other parts in the document.
 There is no predefined or required format for the Product Group ID (`product_id`) as long as it uniquely identifies a product in the context of the current document.

-Value type is string with 1 or more characters.
+    "product_id_t": {
+      // ...
+    },

 Examples: